 In a variety of different contexts, property owners and managers have a responsibility to establish an appropriate level of security in order to ensure that residents and visitors to their property are not exposed to unnecessary risks.
 Negligent security, unfortunately, is an all-too-common issue, one which can place the well-being and even lives of others in serious danger.

 The consequences of negligent security can be devastating, possibly resulting in serious injuries or even wrongful death.
 In these situations, injury victims may be entitled to seek compensation for the damages they suffer through premises liability claims.
-As the consequences of a lack of security can be extremely burdensome for those affected by this issue, our Massachusetts negligent security attorneys understand that getting this compensation can be invaluable.
+As the consequences of a lack of security can be extremely burdensome for those affected by this issue, our Boston negligent security attorneys understand that getting this compensation can be invaluable.
 The lawyers of Crowe & Mulvey, LLP can help individuals who have been victims of improperly lax security measures and have a team of full-time nurses we work closely with to add value to our clients’ claims.